 For some, life is going pretty well, and the holidays are the most wonderful time of year, chock full of sentimental decorations, music, food, smells, and traditions that celebrate love, peace, family, friendship, and all that is good in life.
 The holidays are the icing on a good cake.
 Bring it on.
 All of it.

 For others, the holidays are not so happy.
 Instead, it is a time full of the most painful reminders of what is not present in their lives.
-Continue reading “(Un)Happy Holidays”
+Continue reading The Holidays Are a Magnifier

 Here are a few educational resources for children and young teens.
 Bookmark this page for use during the school year.